5 Ways to Protect Your Brand from Big Tech Censorship

 In addition, a brand that often incorporates live video content could benefit from the seamless and frankly better Livestream integration than what Twitter currently provides.

-With the upcoming launch of Donald Trump’s Truth Social App later this month, it will be interesting to see how the dust settles in the micro-blogging space between Parler, GETTR, and Truth Social.
+With the launch of Donald Trump’s Truth Social App and Elon Musk’s potential takeover at Twitter, it will be interesting to see how the dust settles in the micro-blogging space between Parler, GETTR, and Truth Social.

 For now, with Twitter cracking down more and it becoming more difficult to reach a conservative audience, having a diversified social media presence is a great idea.